The Multidisciplinary Studies major may be earned as a B.S. or B.A. degree depending on the design of the program of study.

 - Society and Aging

 Multidisciplinary studies is intended as an option for students who have some familiarity with college-level study.
 Thus it is available only to students who have completed at least one semester of college work, and not to entering freshmen.
-Transfer applicants witha minimum of 15 transferable credits may receive admission, if otherwise qualified, upon the recommendation of the MDS Director, based on a personal interview.
+The major is not immediately available to transfer students, although they may apply after completing 15 credits at UMass Dartmouth.
 The earlier a program of study is designed, the greater the flexibility in scheduling the required courses.
 As with most other changes of major, requests from seniors can rarely be accommodated.
 Students may not double-major with MDS.

 If you have questions, please contact the Program Director, Dr. Kevin Curow.